zaiisao/Documentation/en/Interactive Gaming/game_ios_audio.md

-#### Pause Audio Mixing (pauseAudioMixing)
+#### Pauses Audio Mixing (pauseAudioMixing)

 ```
 - (int)pauseAudioMixing;
 ```

 This method pauses audio mixing.
-Call this API when you are in a channel.
+Call this method when you are in a channel.

 <table>
 <colgroup>